netdata/blog/blog/2023-07-07-ml-demo-ansible-configuration-management/index.md

 ## Project Structure

 If you are not that familiar with Ansible, the [official getting started tutorial](https://docs.ansible.com/ansible/latest/getting_started/index.html) is a great place to start.
+Some of the main concepts, "inventory", "task", "playbook", map fairly direclty onto the project structure below.

 Like any great tool there is a lot of flexibility and different ways to achieve your goals.
 For our user case here, managing a handful of somewhat homogenous servers that make up the ML demo room, the below general structure has worked fine so far for us.